headblockhead/bm-nac/README.md

 A noughts and crosses (tic-tac-toe) game for the Linux terminal written in assembly language, and designed to be both good-looking, and to produce a very small binary.

+Produced for Hack Club's [saycheese YSWS](https://saycheese.hackclub.com/).

 ![screenshot](./screenshot.png)

+## QR Code

+The binary is small enough to fit in a QR code, so here's that QR code!

 ![qrcode](./qrcode.png)